How to provide feedback or complain

 - the responsibilities of those involved in the procurement process;

-- the role of the Ministry of Economic Development; and
+- the role of the Ministry of Business, Innovation and Employment; and

 - useful contacts.